Quantanalyst/MLeducationalprojects/Regularization/Readme.md

 There are three methods for regularization:
 * Ridge

   ![Ridge Equation](https://github.com/Quantanalyst/MLeducationalprojects/blob/master/Regularization/Ridge_Equation.png)

-  Above image shows ridge regression, where the RSS is modified by adding the shrinkage quantity.
+  Above equation shows ridge regression, where the RSS is modified by adding the shrinkage quantity.
 Now, the coefficients are estimated by minimizing this function.
 Here, λ is the tuning parameter that decides how much we want to penalize the flexibility of our model.
 * Lasso
 * Elastic Net